4 Amazing Steakhouses in Idaho | Alina Andras | NewsBreak Original

 - Lock Stock & Barrel, Boise

 What do you think about these amazing steakhouses in Idaho?
 Have you ever been to any of them before?
 If you have already tried their food, what was your impression and how would you rate your experience?
 Did you enjoy the food and the service?
 What about the atmosphere?
-Would you recommend other people to visit these amazing restaurants if they happen to live in the area?
-Feel free to share your honest impression in the comment section down below and make sure to include your favorite steakhouses too, so more people can learn about them and even pay them a visit next time they are in the area.
-If you are a local then even better as we would love to hear your personal suggestions in the comments, so definitely drop your go-to places below.
+Would you recommend other people to visit these places if they happen to live in the area?
+Feel free to share your honest thoughts in the comment section down below and make sure to include your favourite steakhouses in Idaho too, so more people can learn about them and even pay them a visit next time they are in the area.
+If you are a local then even better as we would love to hear your personal recommendations when it comes to eating well in Idaho.